luke-gru/riml/README.md

 Variables
 ---------

-The following won't raise a compilation error unless there are multiple count variables in scope with different scope modifiers.

     count = 1                     let s:count = 1
     while count < 5               while s:count < 5
       source other.vim              source other.vim